SecondNewtonLaw/Global-Functions-Documentation/Libraries/Scripts.md

 ## getscriptbytecode

 Returns the module/script's decompressed and decrypted bytecode to be used for decompiling.
-This function should work with `LocalScript`, `ModuleScript`, and `Script` instances that have RunContext set to Client.
+This function should work with `LocalScript`, `ModuleScript` and `Script` instances that have RunContext set to Client.
 ```luau
 getscriptbytecode(script: LocalScript | ModuleScript | Script): string
 ```